Intersection Types and (Positive) Almost-Sure Termination: A Gentle Introduction to Intersection Types, Termination, and Randomization

 \section{A Gentle Introduction to Intersection Types, Termination, and Randomization}

-This section is meant to introduce the non-specialist to intersection types seen as a characterisation of terminating deterministic programs, and to the challenges one faces when trying to generalise intersection types to calculi featuring binary probabilistic choice.
+This section is meant to introduce the non-specialist to intersection types\footnote{Our introduction to non-idempotent intersection types is inspired by that in \cite{KesnerV20}} seen as a characterisation of terminating deterministic programs, and to the challenges one faces when trying to generalise intersection types to calculi featuring binary probabilistic choice.